wp-plugins/rdp-wiki-press-embed/readme.txt

 == Changelog ==

+= 2.4.1 =
+* REFACTOR: modified code to try to convert relative image URLs to absolute URLs

 = 2.4.0 =
 * FEATURE: added size attribute to gallery shortcode
 * FEATURE: added ability to pick a size attribute for gallery shortcode to the shortcode helper form